 The vehicle production data for Mercedes-Benz Group can be filtered by region using the dropdown below

-Mercedes-Benz’s forecasted fleet composition by technology: In 2029, 56% of Mercedes-Benz’s production is forecast to be battery electric vehicles, compared to 1% in 2020.
-For plug-in hybrids (PHEVs), this rises from 7% in 2020 to 10% in 2029, and for other hybrids, from 21% to 31%.
-For ICE vehicles, this decreases drastically from 72% in 2020 to 2% in 2029.
+Mercedes-Benz’s forecasted fleet composition by technology: In 2029, 59% of Mercedes-Benz’s production is forecast to be battery electric vehicles, compared to 4% in 2021.
+For plug-in hybrids (PHEVs), this decreases marginally from 8% in 2021 to 7% in 2029, and for other hybrids, production is expected to increase from 26% to 33%.
+For ICE vehicles, this decreases drastically from 63% in 2021 to 1% in 2029.
 This compares positively with the IEA’s 1.5°C road transport scenario, which requires 57.5% of all light-duty vehicle sales in 2030 to be either BEV or FCEV to decarbonize road transport in line with the Paris Agreement’s 1.5°C goals.

-The ‘Vehicle Technology’ graph below outlines the previous and forecasted technology of vehicles produced by Mercedes-Benz from 2020-2029 using IHS Markit data.
+The ‘Vehicle Technology’ graph below outlines the previous and forecasted technology of vehicles produced by Mercedes-Benz from 2021-2029 using independent analysis of S&P Global Mobility data.

-Mercedes-Benz's forecasted vehicle size: The proportion of SUVs produced by Mercedes-Benz in its entire fleet between 2020 and 2029 is estimated to increase marginally from 37% to 38%.
-Large vehicles are also expected to increase from 29% to 32% between 2020-2029.
-Medium vehicles are projected to decrease from 18% to 15% in the same time period, while light commercial vehicles and small vehicles are likely to remain the same at 16% and 0% respectively.
+Mercedes-Benz's forecasted vehicle size: The proportion of SUVs produced by Mercedes-Benz in its entire fleet between 2021 and 2029 is estimated to increase from 40% to 46%.
+Large vehicles are expected to decrease marginally from 29% to 28% between 2021-2029.
+Medium vehicles are projected to decrease from 14% to 11% in the same time period.
+Light commercial vehicles and expected to decrease from 18% to 16%, and small vehicles are likely to remain the same at 0%.
 The AR6 WGIII report found that vehicle size plays a major role in determining vehicle emissions, with larger vehicles a significant driver of increased emissions.

-The ‘Vehicle Size’ graph below outlines the previous and forecasted future size of vehicles produced by Mercedes-Benz from 2020-2029 using IHS Markit data.
+The ‘Vehicle Size’ graph below outlines the previous and forecasted future size of vehicles produced by Mercedes-Benz from 2021-2029 using independent analysis of S&P Global Mobility data.